-You are invited to explore a challenging career opportunity in one of the most progressive fire departments in California.
+Explore a challenging career opportunity in one of the most progressive fire departments in California.
 The following opportunities can be accomplished as a firefighter with the Stockton Fire Department.

-As a Firefighter, become part of an ever-growing, advanced Emergency Medical System provided to our community.
+As a firefighter, become part of an ever-growing, advanced Emergency Medical System provided to our community.

-As a Firefighter, become a Haz-Mat Technician or Specialist providing Hazardous Materials mitigation and awareness for our community.
+Become a Haz-Mat Technician or Specialist providing Hazardous Materials mitigation and awareness for our community.

-As a Firefighter, become Swift Water Rescue or Dive Rescue Certified and provide water safety on the waterways surrounding our community.
+Become Swift Water Rescue or Dive Rescue Certified and provide water safety on the waterways surrounding our community.

 As a Firefighter, become trained in fire-safety inspections, fire code compliance, and public education for personal fire safety.
 Enter the Fire Prevention Division as a Deputy Fire Marshal.

-Measures reading comprehension, mechanical and spatial aptitude, mathematics, and the ability to comprehend and learn firefighting material from written instructions.
+Measures reading comprehension, mechanical and spatial aptitude, mathematics, and ability to comprehend and learn firefighting material from written instructions.

 Measures interpersonal relations, oral communication skills, judgment and analytical ability, and your motivation to be a firefighter.

-Stockton Fire Department's physical ability test, or Candidate Physical Ability Test (CPAT), is a timed pass/fail test consisting of eight physical tasks representative of actions typically performed by firefighters.
+Stockton Fire Department's physical ability test, or Candidate Physical Ability Test (CPAT), is a timed pass/fail test consisting of eight physical tasks representative of actions performed by firefighters.
 These include:

 Applicants must successfully complete the CPAT to continue in the testing process.
 For additional information regarding the CPAT please see the CalJac link in External Links below.